 Our live bidding page can be found at: https://www.rockislandauction.com/live

-- Video Stream / Lot Photo – By default, this is where the photo of the current lot is displayed.
-If you click “Enable Video” in the top menu bar the photo will be swapped out in exchange for the video stream of the live auction.
-After clicking “Enable Video” the same button will turn into a “Disable Video” button at that point and does just what it sounds like.
-Please note: While we have worked very hard to ensure our stream is comparable to those at the top of the industry for live video streaming, please be aware that our stream can be delayed up to 5-10 seconds.
-We strive for an average latency of 1-2 seconds but it is dependent on a variety of factors including your personal Internet connection.
+2. Video Steam / Lot Photo - By default this is where the photo of the current lot is displayed.
+If you click "Enable Video" in the top menu bar the photo will be swapped for live footage of the auction.
+Clicking again reverts back to the current lot photo.
+Please note: We strive for a delay of no more than 1-2 seconds, but it is dependent on a variety of factors, including your device and internet connection.

-- Lot and Current Bid Information – This section includes the current high bid for the lot, who was awarded that bid, the current lot number, and a brief description of the lot.
-If you are the current high bidder the HIGH BID section will be lit up green and it will indicate the high bid is “by you” instead of another bidder’s name or “Floor” when a bid is awarded elsewhere.
+3. Lot and Current Bid Information - This section includes the lot number, the current high bid for that lot, who was awarded that bid, and a brief description of the item.
+If you are the current high bidder, the HIGH BID section will be green and it will indicate the high bid is "by you" instead of another bidder's name or "Floor" when a bid is awarded elsewhere.

-- Messages – This is where the log of all of the live bidding action goes.
-This can include custom messages from our live bidding clerk, fair warning (and going once/twice) notices, notices of bid increments or current bid changes, messages of who the current bidder was, and when the lot was sold.
-If you were a bidder on a lot you will get a special notification in this box to let you know whether you were the one that won the lot or lost the lot.
-More information and examples of these specific messages can be found in the Won or Lost Lot Messages section below.
+4. Messages - This is where the log of all of the live bidding action goes.
+This can include custom messages from our live bidding clerk, fair warning (and going once/twice) notices, notices of bid increments or current bid changes, messages of who the current bidder was, and the amount that won the lot.
+If you are still in the lead when the auctioneer hammers an item sold, you will see a congratulatory message in the "Messages" window.
+If you have been outbid when an item is hammered sold, you will see a message stating that you did not win the item.

 SYNC SCROLLING: The Lot List will automatically scroll as the lot advances.
 This can sometimes be an annoyance when looking for a specific item.
 You can click the first button in this settings bar to disable this auto-scrolling feature or turn it back on as you please.